Fertility surgery may be all that it takes for you to bring home a healthy baby

-What do we mean by minimally invasive?
-During this type of fertility surgery, our skilled surgeons will make very small incisions (or no incision at all, depending on the procedure) to insert a small camera or telescope in order to evaluate your reproductive organs and diagnose your problem.
+During this type of fertility surgery, our skilled Austin fertility surgeons will make very small incisions or no incision at all, depending on the procedure.
+They will then insert a small camera or telescope to evaluate your reproductive organs and diagnose your problem.
 Your surgeon will then use small surgical instruments to make any necessary repairs.
-The benefits of minimally invasive surgery include:

-Fewer scars— laparoscopy usually requires between 1 and 3 very small incisions (¼ to ½ in.) in the lower abdomen, along with an incision in the navel (about 1/2 in.).
+Fewer scars.
+Laparoscopy usually requires between 1 and 3 very small incisions (1/4 to 1/2 in.) in the lower abdomen, along with an incision in the navel (about 1/2 in.).
 Hysteroscopy doesn’t require any incisions.

-Less risk, less pain—without an extended hospital stay, there is less risk for infection.
-In addition, smaller incisions result in less pain, reduced internal and external scarring and fewer pain medications.
+Less risk, less pain.
+Without an extended hospital stay, there is less risk of infection.
+Also, smaller incisions result in less pain, reduced scarring and fewer pain medications.

-We may recommend one of three different types of minimally invasive fertility surgeries:
+We can perform different types of minimally invasive techniques